-Segmentation is splitting your list up into smaller lists based on certain subscriber characteristics.
+Segmentation is splitting your list into smaller lists based on specific subscriber characteristics.
 This means that recipients are more likely to receive content that is relevant to them.
-Hopefully increasing open rates, decreasing unsubscribes and in the long run, generating more sales.
+Hopefully, increasing open rates, decrease unsubscribed, and in the long run, generate more sales.

 What Amount and When?

-It’s important to find the right frequency of messages for your business.
+It’s essential to find the right frequency of messages for your business.
 If you send too many, you risk annoying subscribers.
-Too little and they may forget who you are, or you may not move them along the funnel enough to make a sale.
+Too little, and they may forget who you are, or you may not move them along the funnel enough to make a sale.

 Finding out the optimum time of day to send messages could help too.
 This is the time that works for your business personally.
-Moosend point out that for a while, 10am on a Tuesday was suggested as the best time to email.
-But what this meant is that everybody posted then, which meant that your email was more likely to get lost in amongst all the others.
-And this didn’t take into account who you are sending your emails to either.
-Night shift workers for example might have different inbox checking patterns than someone that works 9 -5.
+Moosend pointed out that for a while, 10 am on a Tuesday was suggested as the best time to email.
+But this meant that everybody posted then, which meant that your email was more likely to get lost amongst all the others.
+And this didn’t consider who you are sending your emails to either.
+Night shift workers, for example, might have different inbox-checking patterns than someone that works 9 -5.
 Find what works for you.

 Optimize your Call-to-Actions

-Your CTAs should be clear, concise and tie in with the rest of your message.
+Your CTAs should be clear and concise and tie in with the rest of your message.
 Here are some tips:

 - Make the color and font consistent with your branding.